k21971/EvilHack/doc/evilhack-changelog.md

 - Allow tipping into containers on the floor
 - Fix: players with intrinsic water walking and paranoid: swim enabled still being asked if they really want to enter water/lava
+- Fix: tweak to last commit (check for steeds if attempting to walk on lava)